TAKE ACTION: Urge Your Senators to Pass Legislation to Protect Haitian TPS Holders

 Sample Phone Text:

-My name is [insert name], and as your constituent from [City/Town] and a [person of faith/refugee/member of community], I urge you to stand up for Haitians in our community who are now at risk as the Trump administration fights in court to terminate their legal protections.
+My name is [insert name], and as your constituent from [City/Town] and a [person of faith/refugee/member of community], I urge you to stand up for Haitians in our community who are now at risk as Supreme Court rules it does not have the authority to stop Trump’s unlawful Temporary Protected Status terminations.
+The Court’s ruling is clear: That responsibility rests with Congress.

 Many Haitians have lived here for decades, relying on TPS for protections from deportation and work authorization.
-Now – amid a sweeping “de-documentation” campaign from the administration – they may be at risk.
+Now – amid a sweeping “de-documentation” campaign from the administration and the recent Supreme Court decision – they are at risk.

 I urge you to: